Angara: Navigation

-The section between the Ust-Ilimsk Dam and the Boguchany Dam has not been navigable due to rapids.
-However, with the completion of the Boguchany Dam, and filling of its reservoir, at least part of this section of the river will become navigable as well.
+The section between the Ust-Ilimsk Dam and the Boguchany Dam had not been navigable due to rapids.
+However, with the completion of the Boguchany Dam and its reservoir, at least part of this section of the river will be navigable.
 Nonetheless, this will not enable through navigation from Lake Baikal to the Yenisey, as none of the existing three dams has been provided with a ship lock or a boat lift, nor will the Boguchany Dam have one.